OpenDSU/docssite/pages/advanced/ArraySSI (RFC-012).md

 | err         | Error object  |                       |
 | anchorValue |               |                       |

-Description: Contains a message and the error. / The anchor value that was just created.
+**Description**: Contains a message and the error. / The anchor value that was just created.

 # 4. Cryptographic algorithms used by ArraySSIs (advanced)